Travel guide Ghana

 When visiting a village, you ask to meet the chief.
 It's customary to pay your respects to traditional bodies.
 This way, you win the favor of the whole village.

-Smoking is frowned upon in Ghana.
+You don't smoke.
 Very few people smoke, and you know that if you do, you'll meet with general disapproval.
-If you are a smoker, smoke outside and make sure you don't inconvenience anyone.
+If you are a smoker, smoke outside, making sure you don't inconvenience anyone.

 You don't hesitate to haggle when given a price in markets, cabs and street vendors.
 Apart from fixed prices (hotels, restaurants or stores), foreigners are often offered much higher prices.